amupitan/git-tech-desc/README.md

 Fed up with then current systems, the developer of the Linux Kernel, Linus Torvalds, and his team wanted an alternative system to manage their project [2].
 Their criteria specified that saving revisions should take no more than three minutes.
 Furthermore, they took preceding systems such as Concurrent Version System (CVS) as examples of what not to make.
 Consequently, the control system they would create was designed as a distributed version control architecture.
 Distributed revision control refers to copying an entire project including the history of all the changed rather than just copying the current version.
 Their solution came to be called Git and has since grown into the most popular version control system amongst developers.
 Git is a version control system (VCS) for managing electronic files and collaboration that is characterized by its distributed revision control design.

-## II.
-Examples of version control systems
+## Examples of version control systems
 The version control systems Concurrent Version System (CVS), Subversion, and Mercurial were all designed to address the issues of revision management that were plaguing software engineers.
 The designs of of each system reveal the evolution of revision control leading to Git with each system offering various features and limitations to the users.

 CVS is the oldest of the three management systems, first released in 1990.
 The system was modeled around a client to server architecture, meaning that file changes are made on the user’s computer then stored on a central computer server.
 Although the decentralized design differs significantly from Git, it is often desirable to have a single source of revision on professional projects.
 Nevertheless, the system has become antiquated for usage on modern projects.
 Regardless, CVS pioneered version control technology and inspired newer software such as Subversion.